zhuolisam/zhuolisam.github.io/content/_index.md

 I'm Sam, this is my personal site!

-I enjoy software development, journalling, and thinking about life.
+I enjoy science & engineering, journalling, and thinking about life.

 See what am I doing [now]({{< ref "now" >}}).